-The Occupational Therapy Department offers a postprofessional Occupational Therapy Doctorate program for practitioners.
+The Occupational Therapy Department offers a post-professional Occupational Therapy Doctorate program for practitioners.
 This doctoral program will create occupation-based practitioners who will be ethical leaders of change in occupational therapy services for diverse populations.
-The majority of the program will be offered online and is tailored to meet the advanced practice needs of occupational therapists in the Commonwealth and adjoining states.
+The program offered online and is tailored to meet the advanced practice needs of occupational therapists in the Commonwealth and adjoining states.